 - 700 Watt - This fog machine pumps out about 3500 cubic feet of fog every minute and may be the perfect choice for your yard or larger spaces.

 - 1000 Watt - The largest size of fog machine available, this machine cranks out about 4500 cubic feet of fog per minute.
 This machine should be your choice for very large venues or spacious areas that need fogging.

 - Ground Fog Machines - The ground fog machine is a unique type of fog machine that creates fog that stays very low, almost creeping and lurking close to the ground.
 The ground fog machine generally requires that a special kind of fog juice be used that is specifically formulated for use with the ground fog machine.
-This unique formula of fog juice is made specifically to keep the fog “laying low” and not rising up into the air too quickly.
+These ground foggers are often used for outdoor Halloween yard decorations or in larger indoor areas.
+This unique formula of fog juice is made specifically to keep the fog "laying low" and not rising up into the air too quickly.
 For those extra creepy, almost Hollywood-like scenes, a ground fog machine may create the perfect spooky effect that you are looking for.
 Ground fog machines typically use regular ice cubes that you can make at home or buy at your local market to complete the fog cooling process, which is actually what keeps the fog close to the ground.
 By simply adding ice to the specified ice receptacle in the machine, the emitted fog that comes out will be chilled enough to stay down low --amazing!
 This really frightening low-lying fog is actually a very professional looking effect that will truly enhance many of your spookier Halloween scenes!
-Any Halloween cemetery’s creep factor will be totally enhanced by using one of these amazing special effect machines!
+Any Halloween cemetery's creep factor will be totally enhanced by using one of these amazing special effect machines!

 - Carefully remove your fog machine from the box and remove all packaging materials including any foam or plastic wrapping.